Fundraising and Unrealistic Expectations:

-Instead of seeing that BFDR had a rash of intakes with serious injuries and needs some cash to pay the vet bills, I see ads for Orlando Studios a week after I bought the tickets to go there.
+Instead of seeing that BFDR had a rash of intakes with serious injuries and needs some cash to pay the vet bills, I see ads for Orlando theme parks a week after I bought the tickets to go there.

 Just an FYI Facebook, sending me ads for things I’ve already bought is really dumb.